By:

 With City Index, you can go long or short on a range of oil CFD markets, including spot price markets or as futures contracts with expiries.

-The best way to trade oil all depends on your individual goals, style and strategy.
-There are numerous ways to take your position on oil prices, and each brings its own unique benefits and drawbacks.
+The best way to trade oil depends on your individual goals, style and strategy.
+There are numerous ways to take your position on oil prices, and each brings unique benefits and drawbacks.

 Most global oil trading takes place on futures markets.
 These financial derivatives facilitate the buying and selling of oil using contracts in which you trade oil at a set price on a set future date.